PotHix/RECONQUEST/README.md

 It's a WebBase game made with JavaScript and Akihabara Library, which uses the HTML5 Canvas.

-IMPORTANT: This is a vintage-styled webgame and, therefore, has no high-resolution assets or executable file.
-To play the game, run the `game.html` file.
+**Important:** This is a vintage-style webgame and, therefore, has no high-resolution assets or executable file.
+To play the game, run `game.html`.

 This game can also be played in:
 [http://pothix.github.com/reconquest](http://pothix.github.com/reconquest)